marcelocarlos/multikv/README.md

 ### GCS

 The `gcs` backend allows `multikv` to use Google Cloud Storage (GCS) as the key/value storage layer.
-To use it, you can tweak the [example usage](#example-usage) we provided earlier and change backend, for example:
+To use it, you can tweak the [example usage](#example-usage) we provided earlier and change the backend, for example:

 ```go
 import (